willyvaessen/100DaysofCode/README.md

 Also working on an overview for a Python for Beginners course that I'm following for work.
 Finished Python for Beginners on Go1/Stone River eLearning.

+## 12 October 2023

+I've been looking into some Azure development lessons for work today.
+As for the Tic Taco Toe game: my checking code does not work as expected/desired.
+It does what it's programmed to do, but is checking too much.
+I'm not sure yet how to resolve that and there's something else I want to loot into as well: getting my Raspberry Pi zero with attached camera to share the image.